WUSTL-Biol4220/home/labs/lab_03.md

 diardi.fasta  leo.fasta  nebulosa.fasta  tigris.fasta
 ```

 The files `leo.fasta` and `tigris.fasta` have returned to the `data/neofelis` folder, as they were in commit `10ee6fb`.
-What we can't ignore is the long warning message, indicating that the branch is now in a `detatched HEAD` state.
-In essence, any commits you make in this state will not have any effect on the commit history *for your current branch*.
-All changes will be forgotten once you return to the most recent commit for the branch.
+What we can't ignore is the long warning message, indicating that the branch is now in a `detached HEAD` state.
+A detached HEAD state means that the commit you are interacting with (via checkout) is not associated with a branch.
+Commits you make while detached will not be stored to the commit history of the previously checked out branch.
+A detached head state can allow you to modify older versions of the files in your repo, observe how the new changes behave, and (if useful) save those changes into a new branch.

+For this lab, we will modify the filesystem while in a detached state by deleting a directory.
+Then we will return to our original position in the git history with a second checkout command, which will restore the directory as it was originally saved in the main branch.

 ```console
 mlandis@biol4220-mlandis:~/labs/lab-03-mlandis$ rm -rf data